Raccon123/bitburner-vscode/README.md

 ## Bitburner

 > Bitburner is a programming-based incremental game.
-Write scripts in JavaScript to automate gameplay, learn skills, play minigames, solve puzzles, and more in this cyberpunk text-based incremental RPG.
+Write scripts in JavaScript to automate gameplay, learn skills, play miniwgames, solve puzzles, and more in this cyberpunk text-based incremental RPG.

 ### Relevant Links